Cleaning Springs in Kenya

 Behavior Modification: Possibly due to the apparent benefits of using protected springs, families began increasing their use of protected springs for drinking water, relative to other sources.
 However there were no significant changes in water transportation, home water chlorination, boiling or hygiene practices, implying the experience with significantly cleaned water did not increase people' s taste for water improvement.

 Willingness to Pay: Researchers used the information gathered about changes in use of protected springs to estimate how much time households were willing to expend to get cleaner water, and by extension how much they were willing to pay for it.
-These empirical estimates were approximately one third of what households report they are willing to pay for clean water and less than one-tenth of the value that policymakers often use when assessing social programs.
+These empirical estimates were approximately one third of what households report they are willing to pay for clean water and less than one tenth of the value that policymakers often use when assessing social programs.
 The travel habits of residents of Busia, Kenya suggest that they are willing to spend at most 10.1 work days, or about US$0.89 to avert a diarrhea case.
-Using a high estimate for the value of time, this suggests a valuation of US$2,715 per averted child diarrhea death, far below the estimated value of a statistical life, and the cost-effectiveness cutoffs usually used in analyses of health projects in less developed countries.
+Using a high estimate for the value of time, this suggests a valuation of US$2,715 per averted child diarrhea death, far below the estimated value of a statistical life, and the cost-effectiveness cutoffs usually used in analyses of health projects in low- and middle-income countries.

 Kremer, Michael, Jessico Leino, Edward Miguel and Alix Peterson Zwane.
 2011.
 "Spring Cleaning: Rural Water Impacts Valuation, and Property Rights Institutions."
 The Quarterly Journal of Economics 126: 145-205.